-The Services and Right to Use Arrangements were approved by the Macau government and are subject to the satisfaction of certain conditions imposed by the Macau government on the Gaming Operator and us in connection with granting its approval.
-Such conditions include but are not limited to Studio City Entertainment being subject to Macau government supervision applicable to gaming concessionaires and subconcessionaires.
-As a substantial part of our revenues and cash flows are generated from the Gaming Operator's operation of Studio City Casino, any failure by the Gaming Operator to comply with any statutory, contractual or any other duties imposed on it as a subconcessionaire or any failure by the Gaming Operator or us to comply with its or our respective obligations under the Services and Right to Use Arrangements, including but not limited to any conditions imposed by the Macau government in granting its approval for our entry into the Services and Right to Use Arrangements, may result in the approval for the Services and Right to Use Arrangements being revoked by the Macau government and consequently an inability to receive any amounts thereunder or provide any gaming facilities at Studio City and thus have a material adverse effect on the operation of Studio City Casino including its suspension or cessation, and may cause the suspension or termination of the Gaming Operator's subconcession.
+A substantial part of our revenues and cash flows is generated from the Gaming Operator's operation of Studio City Casino and, therefore, any failure by the Gaming Operator to comply with any statutory, contractual or any other duties imposed on it as a subconcessionaire may have a material adverse effect on the operation of Studio City Casino, and may cause the termination of the Gaming Operator's subconcession.
 In 2008, the Macau government announced that services agreements with respect to gaming activities would no longer be approved or authorized.
-As a result, if the Services and Right to Use Arrangements or the Gaming Operator's subconcession is terminated, we may not be able to enter into a new services agreement with another concessionaire or subconcessionaire.
-Even if such moratorium is lifted, we may not be able to enter into a new services agreement with another concessionaire or subconcessionaire on terms that are as comparable or acceptable to us or at all.
-For details of the terms of the Services and Right to Use Arr
+As a result, if the Gaming Operator's subconcession is terminated, we may not be able to enter into a new services agreement with another concessionaire or subconcessionaire or subconce

-Furthermore, the Gaming Operator has exclusive access to the customer database of the gaming operations at Studio City Casino and in the event of termination of the arrangement under the Services and Right to Use Arrangements, we may not be able to gain access to such database.
+In addition, the Gaming Operator has exclusive access to the customer database of the gaming operations at Studio City Casino and in the event of termination of the arrangement under the Services and Right to Use Arrangements, we may not be able to gain access to such database.

-Any material dispute with the Gaming Operator or any failure by the Gaming Operator to comply with its obligations under its subconcession or by the Gaming Operator or us to comply with its or our respective obligations under the Services and Right to Use Arrangements, including but not limited to any conditions imposed by the Macau government in granting its approval for our entry into the Services and Right to Use Arrangements, may have a material adverse effect on the operation of Studio City Casino and in turn affect our financial condition and results of operations.
+Any material dispute with the Gaming Operator or any failure by the Gaming Operator to comply with its obligations under its subconcession may have a material adverse effect on the operation of Studio City Casino and in turn affect our financial condition and results of operations.